wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

 ??? note "getAvatarsForProject"

-    To get the avatars available for a specific project, use getAvatarsForProject and specify the project key.
+    To get the avatars available for a specific project, use `getAvatarsForProject` with the project key.
 This operation returns a JSON representation of the avatars, including their name, ID, and whether the avatar is currently selected for the project.

     <table>
         <tr>